Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 Interview

-A select number of applicants will be invited for an interview based on undergraduate academic performance, MCAT scores, Western AABS and Confidential Assessment Forms.
+A select number of applicants will be invited for an interview based on undergraduate academic performance, MCAT scores, non-academic achievements and Confidential Assessment Forms.

 Interviews are structured and standardized, and are conducted by a 3-person panel consisting of a physician, a community member and a current medical student.